Creating assistants

 Read a stored “recipientAddress” from the UP’s ERC725Y data.

-Always forward a fixed portion of
+Always forward a fixed portion of value

 to that recipient.